UnioGame/UniGame.CoreModules/README.md

 ## Context

-Context is Reactive Container of strong typed data
+Context is Reactive Container of strong typed data and Resolving them dynamicaly with support async operations

 ### Base Context API